mohitpai/journey-optimizer.en/help/using/email/code-content.md

 >[!CAUTION]
 >
-> Images from [Adobe Experience Manager Assets Essentials](../content-management/assets-essentials.md) cannot be referenced when using this method.
+> Images from [Adobe Experience Manager Assets](../content-management/assets.md) cannot be referenced when using this method.
 The images referenced in your HTML code must be stored into a public location.

 1. From the Email Designer home page, select **[!UICONTROL Code your own]**.